visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 more user interactions.

 It is also important to distinguish between *response* and *resolution* here.
-A key goal in this process is to ensure that customer inquires do not go left unanswered for a long time.
+A key goal in this process is to ensure that customer inquires do not go unanswered for a long time.
 However, *responding* to a customer inquiry does not necessarily mean *resolving* it.
 Sometimes, the only response possible is to acknowledge the customer's inquiry and let them know that the resources to